Stephenlungo/Zambia_GIS/README.md

 # Zambia_GIS
+Geospatial shape files for Zambia
+Provinces
+Wards
+Health Facilities
+Country Boundary
-Geospatial shape files for Zambian provinces, Wards The shape files are in both GeoJSON and TopoJSON formats
+The shape files are in both GeoJSON and TopoJSON formats